Once I complete the FAFSA, who decides how much money I get?

 - the cost of books, supplies, transportation, loan fees, and miscellaneous educationally related expenses (such as a personal computer)

-The Cost of Attendance or cost of education and is unique to each school to which you apply and is determined by each individual college or university.
+The Cost of Attendance is unique to each school to which you apply and is determined by each individual college or university.
 This is one reason you may be eligible for more financial aid at one school than another; it may cost more to attend the other school.
 The cost of attendance at Millersville University is based upon research done by University staff and students who review the costs annually to ensure they are realistic.

 Your EFC is not the amount of money your family will have to pay for college, nor is it the amount of federal student aid you will receive.
 It is a number calculated by the FAFSA and used by your school to calculate how much financial aid you are eligible to receive.
 The EFC number is based on the information you report on the FAFSA and is calculated according to a formula established by law.